TransitNow/voice-assistant-shortcut-wearos/readme.md

   - Run `adb devices` should show your watch
 - Run `adb install <path to apk>`

+## How to uninstall or re-assign the voice shortcut to another app?
+- If you want to re-assign the native voice shortcut to another app, you will need to uninstall this app.
+There's no option to easily change the default app for the voice assistant shortcut (at least w/ TWP3).
+- The "Digital assistant app" setting does not work regardless of what you set it to.
+- run `adb uninstall com.jsyntax.customvoicelauncher`

 ## Beta Feedback
 We welcome feedback on the beta version to improve the app.
 Please reach out with your comments and suggestions.